 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's main interest rate risk arises from assets and liabilities at variable interest rates.
 Borrowings issued at variable rates expose the Company to cash flow interest rate risk.
-Borrowings issued at fixed rates expose the Company to fair value interest rate risk.
-The Company analyses variable interest rate exposures and will hedge at a fixed rate using interest rate swaps where this is in line with current management view of potential benefit.
-During the years ended 30 June 2020 and 2019, the Company's borrowings at variable rate were denominated in Australian Dollars.
+Borrowings issued at fixed rates expose the Company to cash flow interest rate risk.
+Borrowings issued at fixed rates expose the Company analyses variable interest rate exposures and hedges at a fixed rate using interest rate swaps where this is in line with current management view of potential benefit.
+During the years ended 30 June 2022 and 2021, the Company's borrowings at variable rate were denominated in Australian Dollars.